mayerrobert/jmurmel/mlib.md

 `nconc` concatenates lists, each list but the last is modified.
 If no lists are supplied, `nconc` returns `nil`.
 Each argument but the last must be a proper or dotted list.

+### Function: revappend, nreconc
+    (revappend list tail) -> result-list
+    (nreconc list tail) -> result-list

+Since: 1.3

+`revappend` constructs a copy of `list`, but with the elements in reverse order.
+It then appends (as if by `nconc`) the `tail` to that reversed list and returns the result.

+`nreconc` reverses the order of elements in list (as if by `nreverse`).
+It then appends (as if by `nconc`) the tail to that reversed list and returns the result.

+The resulting list shares list structure with tail.

 ### Function: member
     (member item list [test]) -> tail